 The Middlebury field hockey team is consistently among the nation’s top Division III programs.
-The team has enjoyed tremendous success over the years including an NCAA Championship in 1998 (17-1) and an impressive 191-40 (.827) record over the past 12 seasons.
-Since 2003, the Panthers have advanced to the NCAA Tournament each year, playing in the NCAA title game in 2003, 2004, 2007 and 2011 as well as a final four appearance in 2014.
-Middlebury has won four New England SmallCollege Athetlic Conference (NESCAC) Championships during the span (2003, 2012, 2013, 2014), taking part in the conference’s title game eight times.
-The team has produced 55 All-Americans since 1985 and won the ECAC Championship in 1993 and 1997.
+The team has enjoyed tremendous success over the years including three NCAA Championships.
+The first of those came in 1998 (17-1), while the second took place in 2015 (20-2) and the third in 2017 (20-2).
+The program has an impressive 215-42 (.837) record over the past 14 seasons.
+Since 2003, the Panthers have advanced to the NCAA Tournament each year, playing in the NCAA title game in 2003, 2004, 2007, 2011, 2015 and 2017 as well as a final four appearance in 2014.
+Middlebury has won five New England Small College Athletic Conference (NESCAC) Championships during the span (2003, 2012, 2013, 2014, 2017), taking part in the conference’s title game 10 times.
+The team has produced 61 All-Americans since 1985 and won the ECAC Championship in 1993 and 1997.

-The team’s home, Kohn Field was dedicated in 1999 and renovated completely in 2011 with a state-of-the-art water-based turf, six automated water cannons and full competition level Musco Lighting System.
+The team’s home, Kohn Field, was dedicated in 1999 and renovated completely in 2011 with a state-of-the-art water-based turf, six automated water cannons and full competition level Musco Lighting System.
 The Astro Turf field gives a picturesque view of Vermont’s Green Mountains.